How to separate email threads in Gmail

 We get it, change can be hard.

-If you like the aesthetics of the new UI and only use the Gmail app (not Meet, Chat, etc.) you can remove additional apps to essentially return to the same functionality as the original Gmail view.
+However, if you like the aesthetics of the new UI and only use the Gmail app (not Meet, Chat, Streak, etc.) you can remove additional apps to essentially return to the same functionality as the original Gmail view.

-You can find your Streak pipelines and mail merge in the Mail app with the new Gmail view - which makes sense for a CRM built into Gmail.
+You can find your Streak pipelines and Mail merges in the left sidebar of the new Gmail view - which makes sense for a CRM built into Gmail.